aykanatm/MyLibrary/README.md

-This library is a collection of various helper classes and utilities I have used in my projects that I found usefull.
+This library is a collection of various C# helper classes and utilities I have used in my projects that I found usefull.
 Hopefully you will find something usefull here as well.

 ###ClassOperations
 ####GenericCloner